MicrosoftDocs/customer-insights/ci-docs/journeys/real-time-marketing-overview.md

 # Customer Insights - Journeys overview

 > [!IMPORTANT]
-> **[Outbound marketing](user-guide.md) will be removed from the product on June 30, 2025.** To avoid interruptions, transition to real-time journeys before this date.
+> **The [outbound marketing](user-guide.md) module will be removed from Customer Insights - Journeys on June 30, 2025.** To avoid interruptions, transition to real-time journeys before this date.
 More information: [Transition overview](transition-overview.md)

 > [!VIDEO https://www.microsoft.com/videoplayer/embed/RW17thC]